ouspg/SoftwareHardwareSec/3.Shellcoding/gdb_tutorial.md

 0x7fffffffe1a0:	0x555547a0	0x00005555	0xf7a42f2a	0x00007fff
 (gdb)
 ```

 Let's continue the execution to breakpoint 2.
-Now we have passed by the potential unsafe instruction, what we haven't overflowed this time.
+Now we have passed the potentially unsafe instruction, which we have not overflowed this time.

 ```shell
 Breakpoint 2, 0x000055555555475d in stackoverflow ()
 (gdb) x/20x $rsp